 Keeping kids safe on the internet, these are the risks

-Here are the 5 risks from which you should keeping kids safe on the internet, following are;
+Here are the 5 risks from which you should keep kids safe on the internet, following are;

 - Cyberbullying is the same as regular harassment, the only difference is that it takes place online.
 Cyberbullies attack their victims by sending hurtful messages or comments.
 This can happen on social media or any other online platform.